 That is why we are reaching out to our supporters.
 We need to raise $86,000 to carry out the work already planned with the Tacana in the Bolivian Amazon through the end of 2013.
 Thankfully, a generous ACA board member has already offered a dollar-for-dollar match for all donations we receive toward this project.
 That means your donation will have double the impact.

-Can YOU contribute today to help us ensure that this vital work with the Tacana people continues?
+Can YOU contribute today to help us ensure that this vital work with the Tacana people continues in 2014?
 A donation of any size will help us meet this goal.
 THANK YOU!

 Produced by ACA board member Sarah duPont and starring ACA co-founder Enrique Ortiz, Amazon Gold is an account of the environmental destruction caused by illegal gold mining along Peru's Madre de Dios River.
 Narrated by Academy Award winners Sissy Spacek and Herbie Hancock, the film has had several screenings in the U.S., and was written about in the February 2012 edition of the Smithsonian Magazine.
 For more information about illegal mining in Madre de Dios and what you can do to help, please see our fact sheet on the issue or watch the short video above from LinkTV.